balena-io-experimental/browser/readme.md

 ## Choosing what to display
-If you want the `browser` to display a wesite, you can set the `LAUNCH_URL` as noted above.
+If you want the `browser` to display a website, you can set the `LAUNCH_URL` as noted above.
 However, you can also drop the `browser` into a multicontainer app, and use it to display the (HTTP, port 80) output of another service, such as a Grafana dashboard.
 The `browser` will automatically detect that a service is running a HTTP server on port 80 and display that.
 Just make sure that you don't set a `LAUNCH_URL` environment variable, as they take precedence.
 Example:

 *docker-compose.yml*
 ```yaml